Intended parents

 Keep planning with the right supporting pages

-Use cost, process, law, and Atlas resources to narrow the search before you move into profile access.
+Use cost, process, law, and Atlas resources to narrow the search before you move into profile review.